Amsterdam vacation rentals

 For a bird’s eye view of the city, head to the panoramic observation deck of the multi-use space A’dam Lookout where you can also ride on Europe’s highest swing, Over the Edge, more than 325 feet above ground.

-When is the best time to stay in a vacation rental in Amsterdam?
+The best time to stay in a vacation rental in Amsterdam

 For a kaleidoscopic show of famous Dutch tulips, head to your Amsterdam rental in the spring.
 This is also when you’re less likely to encounter rain, although the city’s weather is famously hard to predict — an umbrella and waterproof jacket are musts here.
 Summer brings everyone outside, whether they’re biking into the surrounding countryside, soaking up some sun on a canal boat, or chilling at a waterfront café.
 Koningsdag (King’s Day) on April 27 is a national celebration of epic proportions.
 Join the locals by dressing in orange — the color of the Netherlands — and soaking up the festive atmosphere as people line the canals and set up stalls outside their homes.
 Later in the year, June gathers international artists and musicians all month long for the Holland Festival.
 During winter time, Amsterdam’s oceanic climate brings cold, blustery weather.